Skip to content

 Thanks to its tip holder, there is no need to swap between different tools when switching between different tips for different volume ranges.

-The micropipette is mounted to the structural frame on the "micropipette parking post".
+The micropipette rests on a "parking post" mounted on the backpanel.
 The robot's tool-changer can pick it up, move it around, and park it, just as a PhD student would (?).

 This section provides instructions for building the Pipettin bot's micropipette, including drawings, manufacturing instructions, design notes and other options you may want to consider.